ryrob30/mobile-services.en/help/ios/configuration/json-config/json-config.md

 * **coopUnsafe**

-  * The Boolean property of the `marketingCloud` object that, when set to `true`, will cause device to be opted-out of the Experience Cloud's Device Co-Op.
+  * The Boolean property of the `marketingCloud` object that, when set to `true`, causes the device to be opted-out of the Experience Cloud's Device Co-Op.
   * Default value is `false`.
   * This setting is used **only** for Device Co-op provisioned customers.